tud-hri/joan/docs/modules-dataplotter.md

 # Module: DataPlotter
 The DataPlotter module is quite self explanatory, it plots your data.
-This is quite an important feature because it is almost the only way to get a bit of insight into what is going on, without having to log all data and then plotting it after.There are some things that have to be kept in mind when using this module, but before we go into that, below the module is shown as it should look like in the `STOPPED` state:
+This is quite an important feature because it is almost the only way to get a bit of insight into what is going on, without having to log all data and then plotting it after.
+There are some things that have to be kept in mind when using this module, but before we go into that, the module is shown below as it should look like in the `STOPPED` state:

 ![DataPlotter](imgs/modules-dataplotter-stopped.PNG)